 We all have habits around anger.
 Some of us avoid it at all costs.
 Others embrace righteous rage as essential self defense.
 Trauma and anger (its presence, or conspicuous absence) often intertwine.

-When you take this 6-week online class series, you’ll find:
+When you take this 7-week online series, you’ll find: